Formatting a Part Using a Template

-You can save this formatting as a template that is offered by the New Song Wizard when you create a new song.
-You can also use apply your template to other songs using the Format Part Using Template command in the Format menu.
+You can save this formatting as a template and then apply it to songs using the Format Part Using Template command in the Format menu.

-TIP: When you import a MIDI file, Composer uses the template file C:\Users\Public\Documents\Notation_3\Templates\MidiFileDefault.not to format the transcribed score.
-You can customize the default formatting of MIDI scores by editing that this MidiFileDefault.not file.
+TIP: When you import a MIDI file, Musician uses the template file C:\Users\Public\Documents\Notation_4\Templates\MidiFileDefault.not to format the transcribed score.
+You can customize the default formatting of MIDI scores by editing the MidiFileDefault.not file.

-You might also want to modify some of Composer's default templates to adopt the formatting you want.
-You can directly edit the formatting of Composer's templates.
-You can also open one of Composer's templates and copy the formatting from your own template.
+You might also want to modify some of Musician's default templates to adopt the formatting you want.
+You can directly edit the formatting of Musician's templates.
+You can also open one of Musician's templates and copy the formatting from your own template.

 To save the formatting of a currently viewed part as a template: